 Removal proceedings constitute an administrative process, the primary objective of which is to decide whether a foreign individual may be deported or “removed” under United States immigration law.
 These proceedings are generally held in an immigration court.
-An alien may qualify for one of several different types of immigration relief if he or she has met all of the corresponding requirements.
+An alien may qualify for one of several types of immigration relief if he or she has met all the corresponding requirements.
 This article aims to provide an overview of US deportation removal proceedings and explain why proper removal and deportation defense is essential for a successful case.

 The Deportation Process

 Deportation proceedings are often a cause of significant stress for many immigrants.
-This process may appear less daunting if an alien learn all of the steps that make up removal proceedings.
+This process may appear less daunting if an alien learn all the steps that make up removal proceedings.
 Here is a close analysis of the three primary stages of the deportation process: a Notice to Appear (NTA), the Master Hearing, and the Merits Hearing.

 Receiving A Notice To Appear In Court

 A Notice to Appear is the document that marks the beginning of deportation proceedings against a foreign individual.
 This document typically indicates the date on which you are scheduled to appear before the immigration court.
 The NTA also lists the charges that the U.S. Government has brought against the immigrant in question.
-It is always important for the alien to carefully review all of the allegations listed in the NTA to make sure that he/she fully understands them and that there are no errors in the document.
+It is always important for the alien to carefully review all the allegations listed in the NTA to make sure that he/she fully understands them and that there are no errors in the document.
 The immigration judge who presides over the removal hearing also generally receives the Notice to Appear, as the Notice to Appear is filed with the immigration court upon the initiation of removal proceedings.

 Master Hearing Is Conducted